ReDI-School/intermediate-java/14-project/index.md

 - keeping track of the data of multiple users in parallel
 - allowing the user to put in their weight and keep track of their weight change over the last x days/weeks/months
-- calculating the calories burned whenever someone enters an exercice based on the exercice type, the provided details & the persons weight.
+- calculating the calories burned whenever someone enters an exercise based on the exercise type, the provided details & the persons weight.

-### Pacman console version
+### 7 - Pacman console version

 #### Description

 In this project we would like to create a simple version of the famous game Pacman.
-You will have a 20 by 27 maze (you can freely choose a different one than the original game), the maze contains dots, large flashing dots, ghosts and pacmac itself.
+You will have a 20 by 27 maze (you can freely choose a different one than the original game), the maze contains dots, large flashing dots, ghosts and pacman itself.
 For this simple version the game will be turn based, so each time you will get a prompt in the console to choose in which direction pacman will go, of course the ghost move randomly, on each turn you move by one case only.
 Game rule: